AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/number-input.md

 * **Bind Reference** - A bind reference is a reference to a data element that is stored in an external data source and used in a form.
 The bind reference allows you to dynamically bind data to form fields, so that the form can display the most up-to-date data from the data source.
 For example, a bind reference can be used to display a customer's name and address in a form, based on the customer's ID entered into the form.
 The bind reference can also be used to update the data source with data entered into the form.
 In this way, AEM Forms enables you to create forms that interact with external data sources, providing a seamless user experience for collecting and managing data.
 * **Hide Component** - Select the option to hide the component from the form.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
 This is useful when you need to store information that doesn't need to be seen or directly changed by the user.
 * **Disable Component** - Select the option to disable the component.
 The disabled component is not active or editable by the end user.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
-*   **Read-only** - Select the option to make the component non-editable.
-The user can see the value of the field but cannot modify it.
+*   **Read-only** - Select the option to make the component non-editable The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
 * **Number Type** - This option allows you to select the type of numeric values ​​allowed in the form field.
 You can select either Decimal or Integer types from the drop-down menu.
 * **Default Value** - This option allows you to add a default value in a form field.
 If **Disabled Component** or **Read-Only Component** is selected, the default value is displayed on the screen.
 If no value is entered by user in the form field, this value is submitted at the time of form submission